mauricemich/Social-Media-Portfolio/README.md

 1. home: a quick introduction into the website

-2. class: a summary and description of the topics we discussed in class
+2. class subjects: a summary and description of the topics we discussed in class

 3. about: a summary about contact info aswell as a cv and portfolio